 🔁Ingredient Substitutions

 Need to swap an ingredient?
-Here are some easy alternatives for making gluten-free bagels without sacrificing flavor or texture:
+Here are some easy alternatives for making your gluten-free bagels recipe without sacrificing flavor or texture:

 - Gluten-Free Flour Blend Alternative: I recommend the specified mix, but if you need an alternative, use an all-purpose gluten-free blend with similar ingredients like garbanzo bean flour, tapioca flour, and potato starch.